NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Related Work

-Neural rendering is an emerging field.
+\textbf{Neural Scene Representation} Neural rendering is an emerging field.
 One of the most important applications of neural rendering is novel view synthesis.
 A comprehensive survey of the topic can be found in \cite{NeuralSTAR2020}.

 An explicit geometric model can be used as the representation of a scene. \cite{FVS} creates a proxy geometry of the scene using structure from motion and multi-view stereo (MVS).
 Then, a recurrent encoder-decoder network is used to synthesize new views from nearby views.
 To improve blending on imperfect meshes from MVS, \cite{DeepBlending} uses predicted weights from a network to perform blending.
 A high-quality parameterized mesh of the human body \cite{NLT2021} and category-specific mesh reconstruction \cite{kanazawa2018learning} can also be used as the proxy.
 Recently, Multi-plane Image (MPI) \cite{MPI2018} has gained popularity. \cite{MPI2018} learns to predict MPIs from stereo images.
 The range of novel views is later improved by \cite{srinivasan2019pushing}. \cite{deepview2019} uses learned gradient descent to generate an MPI from a set of sparse inputs. \cite{mildenhall2019local} uses an MPI representation for turning each sampled view into a local light field.
-NeX \cite{wizadwongsa2021nex} represents each pixel of an MPI with a linear combination of basis functions and achieves state-of-the-art rendering results in real-time. \xuyi{MPI representation might typically lead to stack-of-cards artifacts.
-Moreover, } these representations do not allow the network to learn the optimal representation of a scene.
-Volume-based representation provides such capability for scene-specific scenarios. \cite{deepvoxels19} trains a network to reconstruct both the geometry and appearance of a scene on a 3D grid.
+NeX \cite{wizadwongsa2021nex} represents each pixel of an MPI with a linear combination of basis functions and achieves state-of-the-art rendering results in real-time.
+MPI representation might typically lead to stack-of-cards artifacts. \cite{deepvoxels19} trains a network to reconstruct both the geometry and appearance of a scene on a 3D grid.
 For dynamic scenes, Neural Volumes (NV) \cite{Neural_Volumes19} uses an encoder-decoder network to convert input images into a 3D volume representation. \cite{lombardi2021mixture} extends NV using a mixture of volumetric primitives to achieve better and faster rendering.
 While volume-based representations allow for learning the 3D structure, they require large memory space, especially for large scenes.